 If you’re feeling the effects of too much salt, there are a few ways to rid yourself of excess sodium.
-“The very best thing to do is sweat,” says registered dietitian Julia Zumpano, RD.
+“The very best thing to do is sweat,” says registered dietitian Julia Zumpano, RD, LD.
 “The body naturally removes sodium through sweat, tears and urine.”

 To even out your sodium level, get sweaty by exercising or sitting in a sauna.
 Drink plenty of fluids and cut out salt and salty foods right away.

 It’s wise to reduce sodium in your diet to keep it from taking a toll on your health, especially if heart or kidney disease runs in your family.
 Blood pressure often rises as you age, too.
 So even if you don’t have problems with it now, scaling back on sodium is a smart move for the future you.
 Here are some tips to help you eat less salt:

 You first need to determine how much sodium you’re eating every day and discover the high-sodium sources in your diet.
 “Most of us eat similar foods every day,” says Zumpano.
 “So if you just track the amount of sodium that you eat for two days during the week, plus the weekend, in a food diary, you’ll get a nice average of your sodium intake.”

 Once you know how often you’re eating salty foods, you can make changes that fit your health goals.
 For example, you might realize that the can of soup you frequently eat for lunch has half of your daily sodium.
 You could switch to something lower in salt, like a salad, or look for a lower sodium soup that might cut your sodium in half and make you just as happy.